 The seminary considers the student to have the primary responsibility for financing his/her education and expects them to do whatever is possible to meet financial needs.
-This includes arranging support from church, family, and friends in addition to maintaining employment either off or on campus.
+This includes arranging support from church, ment either off or on campus.

 Understanding that these sources do not always provide the necessary funding for the student, the seminary, in conjunction with the Lord's people, has established various types of financial aid programs listed below.